dccuchile/wefe/README.rst

 -------------------
 - Fixed wrong repr of query.
 Now the sets are in the correct order.
 - Greatly improved library testing mechanisms.
+- Improved project documentation.
+Now, the documentation is divided into user guide and theoretical framework.
+In addition, the user guides are fully executable because they are now on notebooks.

 Version 0.3.2
 -------------